Magnet Staff/Programs Info » Law Enforcement

 • ME, Education Technology, Lesley University

-• Advisor, Sentinel Color Guard
+• Former Advisor Sentinel Color Guard

 Students who Major in Law Enforcement will take the following courses: